-1. Spread and mix the first pass at a rate of up to half the required rate of the secondary stabilising agent without the addition of water.
-The first incorporation pass shall be to a depth of 50 mm less than design depth (50 mm above the lower reference level) and compacted with smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19).

-- 2. Spread and mix remaining balance of the required secondary stabilising agent with the addition of water by means of stabiliser / reclaimer to achieve 55-75% RMR.
-The secondary stabilising agent incorporation depth shall again be 50 mm less than design depth (50 mm above the lower reference level) and compacted with a smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19) and shaped prior to final foamed bitumen pass using a grader (refer Clause 8.7.9.2). - 3.
-If the secondary stabilising agent is lime, not more than four hours after the secondary stabilising agent is incorporated into the pavement material, the bituminous stabilising agent shall be mixed into the pavement material with one pass of the reclaimer / stabiliser to the full target depth of stabilisation to achieve the lower reference level (refer Figure 8.7.11 and Clause 8.7.9.2). - 4.
-If the secondary stabilising agent is GB cement, not more than two hours after the secondary stabilising agent is incorporated into the pavement material, the bituminous stabilising agent shall be mixed into the pavement material with one pass of the reclaimer / stabiliser to the full target depth of stabilisation to achieve the lower reference level (refer Figure 8.7.11 and Clause 8.7.9.2).
+- Both incorporation passes of the secondary stabilising agent shall be undertaken with the incorporation of moisture from the water truck hooked-up to the reclaimer / stabiliser.
+Spread and mix the first pass at a rate of up to half the required rate of the secondary stabilising agent with the addition of water.
+The first incorporation pass shall be to a depth of 50 mm less than design depth (50 mm above the lower reference level) and compacted with smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19). - 2.
+Spread and mix remaining balance of the required secondary stabilising agent with the addition of water by means of stabiliser / reclaimer to achieve 55-75% RMR.
+Through all incorporation passes, the Contractor shall not exceed 55-75% RMR.
+The secondary stabilising agent incorporation depth shall again be 50 mm less than design depth (50 mm above the lower reference level) and compacted with a smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19) and shaped prior to final foamed bitumen pass using a grader (refer Clause 8.7.9.2).